department-of-veterans-affairs/va.gov-team/user-research/Study 6/P12 notes.md

 ### Response

-- started on elibibility page
+*started on eligibility page*
-- after you file yuor claim
+- after you file your claim
 - reading though process
-- more info section, nope
-- i dont need to file an appeal
+- "more info section, nope.
+I dont need to file an appeal"
 - track the status of your claim button
-- so i have to sign in now
-- i would sign in with MHV
+- "So I have to sign in now.
+I would sign in with MHV"

+**Fail**

 ## Third Task: Education Apply - 5 minutes